 What Are the Stages of a Colorado Injury Claim?

 The next steps you need to take will depend on the type of accident or injuries you suffered.

-If you were injured on the job, you’ll probably need to fill out certain paperwork before filing a workers’ compensation insurance claim.
+If you were injured on the job in Denver, you’ll probably need to fill out certain paperwork before filing a workers’ compensation insurance claim.
 There may also be a related, but separate, personal injury claim.
-If you’re involved in a car accident, you’ll need to contact your auto insurance company, and possibly the other driver’s as well.
+If you’re involved in a car accident in Fort Collins, you’ll need to contact your auto insurance company, and possibly the other driver’s as well.
 And there are special rules that require you to file a notice of claim with the appropriate municipal entity, if you’re injured on public property.

 In any case, most injury claims resolve themselves quickly, without litigation.
 If not, and you do file a personal injury lawsuit, what normally comes next is called “discovery.”
 Both sides will attempt to investigate all aspects of the claim and gather as much information as possible.
 This can include oral depositions, requests for relevant records, and, depending on the type of accident or injury, hiring expert witnesses.